EstDavid/PirpleJavaScript/Project 3 - Classes/Readme.md

 * Doors - A Foors class would manage the orders to open and close doors and would notify any malfunction.
 It could also detect the presence of persons or objects in the trajectory of the door
 * Floor - This class would allow to model the buttons on each floor and would allow to create the elevator requests on a more realistic manner.
 It would also allow to manage the indicators on each floor, showing the floor and direction of each elevator and turning on the up or down button if a passenger has requested an elevator.
 This class would also allow to monitor the actual presence of the elevator on the floor

 Also, the simulation of the system could be improved.
-In order to do this, the creation of custom events and event handles would be a very sound approach to handle all possible situations, simplify the code and make it more realistic.
+In order to do this, the creation of custom events and event handlers would be a very sound approach to handle all possible situations, simplify the code and make it more realistic.
 Probably a Passenger class and a PassengerManager class would need to be created to carry out this simulation.